qaware/cloud-native-zwitscher/README.md

 ### Kubernetes

-In order to run the showcase using Kubernetes on either AWS or GCE we first need to upload the Docker images for the showcase to the Bintray registry so that the images can be downloaded by Kubernetes later on.
+In order to run the showcase using Kubernetes on either AWS, GCE or Vagrantwe first need to upload the Docker images for the showcase to the Bintray registry so that the images can be downloaded by Kubernetes later on.

 Tag the latest image according to the following convention by running the following command:
 ```shell